DIY Painting Basics: How To Paint A Wall

 We always tend to feel calm and collected while sitting in a park.
 It is the trees that ease our mood, making us feel fresh and calm.
 The same can be applied to the combination of earthy brown and green in your interior walls.
 This combination makes you feel fresh, and append a natural ambience to your home.
 We would love to know which of the above combination you would like to have in your interiors.

 At Home Painters Toronto, we love to do the work for you, but we also like to offer up our top tips for painting basics!

-Painting may seem fairly simple on principal.
-You might think all that is involved is taking a paintbrush, slapping some paint on the wall and letting it dry.
+Painting may seem fairly simple in principle.
+You might think all that is involved is taking a paintbrush, slapping some paint on the wall, and letting it dry.
 Who needs a professional painter anyway?
 The answer is, YOU do!
 Yes, anyone can paint a wall.
 But there is more to a professional interior painting project than simply applying paint to a wall.
 To start with, you need to prepare for painting.
 And we’re here to help guide you through all of that.
 Let’s dig into some painting basics for painting a wall!

 Preparing to paint:

 - •Protect floors with a drop sheet

 Step 2: “Cutting In”

 This process is how professional Toronto painters begin painting.
 What does “cutting in” mean anyway?
 Basically, it’s just a professional painter’s way of saying “painting along the corners and trimming carefully with a small brush”.
 It simply prevents any messes on your trims and makes the lines where the paint ends crisp and tidy.